 Awkward Conversations offers one-on-one conversations in experimental formats, tackling anxieties, habits and hard-to-talk about subjects like mental health.
 Sometimes the best conversations are awkward.
 What if you say the wrong thing?
 What if you make too much eye contact?
 Or not enough?
 What if nothing is spoken at all?
 Or your conversational partner is unlike anyone you have ever met before?
 To participate in this event you must be 18+.
-Curated by QLD artist and art therapist Daniele Constance.
+Curated by QLD artist and art therapist Daniele Constance and Nathan Stoneham, performer & cultural development artist.
 Online bookings required for Saturday Open Day only.
 The Big Reach participants on Thu, Fri can book through the ticketing process.
 More info here & bookings here

 Edge of the Present

 Edge of the Present is a ‘mixed reality’ (virtual and physical) environment designed to cultivate future thinking.
 Inspired by neuropsychological research into the workings of memory and imagination, and made in collaboration with psychologists, mental health specialists and participants with lived experiences of suicide survival, this compelling immersive experience invites us to ‘invent the next ten minutes’ – something that is a challenge when we find ourselves inhabiting the ‘edge of the present’.
 More Info & Bookings here

 Body Mapping: Create a Life Sized Body Map, led by a team from the Black Dog Institute.
 In this dynamic workshop, you’re invited to explore experiences of anxiety and other emotional states manifested in our bodies.
 Participants will be led through a series of meditative and creative activities based on the tenets of mindfulness and positive psychology and create their own life-sized body map to take home.
 10am – 12:30pm.
 No bookings required.